mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 someBoolean = !someBoolean;
 ```

-etc. are so prevalent in those languages that a though of only assigning a value to a variable only once sounds frankly just... crazy.
+etc. are so prevalent in those languages that a thought of only assigning a value to a variable once sounds... well... frankly just crazy!

 Is it even possible to write actual, real-world programs with a language like this?